3 Pro Tips for Paralegal Time Management

 Tip 1: Stop Multi-Tasking

-When you are multi-tasking, you are not doing two things at the same time.
+When you are multitasking, you are not doing two things at the same time.
 Instead, what you’re doing is rapidly going back and forth between tasks.
 That is called task-switching.
 It is this switching process that is mentally taxing.
 Your brain must recall instructions each time you go back to that task.
 Then the brain puts it aside as it retrieves instructions for another task and repeats the process.
-The more complex the task, the more time it takes to switch between the tasks.
+The more complex the task, the more time it takes to switch between tasks.

-Multi-tasking could be reducing your paralegal productivity by as much as 40%.
-Imagine if you could get 40% of your day back just by using this one paralegal time management tip!
+Imagine if you could get just half of that back just by using this one paralegal time management tip.
+That could be a 20% improvement! 🎉

 Tip 2: Replace Your Projects List with a Task List